-After so much time talking about closings, it’s good to announce some new and upcoming ventures in Tallahassee.
+It’s a relief to be able announce some new and upcoming ventures, including some exciting options, in Tallahassee.
 If you know of other new places, please share here or email me at [email protected]